CORRECTED-UPDATE 2-Thai PTT trumps Shell with $2bln bid for Cove

 By Tom Bergin

-LONDON, FEB 24 - Thai state-controlled oil and gas group PTT has trumped Shell’s bid for Mozambique-focused Cove Energy Plc with a 220 pence-a-share bid worth 1.12 billion pounds ($1.76 billion).
+LONDON, FEB 24 - LONDON, Feb 24 (Reuters) - Thai state-controlled oil and gas group PTT has trumped Shell’s bid for Mozambique-focused Cove Energy Plc with a 220 pence-a-share bid worth 1.12 billion pounds ($1.76 billion).

 News of the offer sent Cove shares 23 percent higher to 240.25 pence by 1530 GMT as investors bet on a bid war.